leinonen/go-lisp/docs/functional_library.md

 2. **Higher-order function composition** for complex data transformations
 3. **Nil-safe programming** with utilities like `fnil`
 4. **Pipeline-style programming** with `pipe` and `comp` functions

-The library follows all established conventions and integrates seamlessly with the existing codebase architecture.